top of page

 A professional development plan (or personal growth plan) is a roadmap for organizational advancement.
 The product manager's growth plan typically includes specific goals, learning objectives, and activities tailored to the individual's professional development needs and career aspirations.

-Ask each member of your team: “Where do you want to be in three years?
+Ask each team member: “Where do you want to be in three years?
 How can I help you get there?”

 One of my product managers expressed interest in moving into a marketing role.
 He wanted to know the mechanics of promotions.
 We set up a one-year plan to flesh out his resume with stronger marketing experience.
 I partnered him with a marketing lead to “see one, then do one.”